obedeugene/salesiq/README.md

-SalesIQ- A chatbot using the RingCEntral Api
+SalesIQ - A chatbot using the Ringcentral Api
 =================================